Siding vs. Painting: Pros and Cons

 Exterior Paint vs. Aluminum, Vinyl, and Wood Siding

-As homes age, their exterior will begin to deteriorate without the proper upkeep.
-When this happens property owners begin asking themselves which is better to fix siding vs. painting?”
+As homes age, their exteriors will begin to deteriorate without proper upkeep.
+When this happens, property owners begin asking themselves, “Which is better, fixing siding or painting?”

-When a home is exposed to a wide range of weather conditions, paint problems can accelerate such as exterior paint discoloration, peeling, and bubbling.
+When a home is exposed to various weather conditions, paint problems can accelerate, such as exterior paint discoloration, peeling, and bubbling.

-At this time, considering new siding vs. painting are on the table.
+At this time, considering new siding vs. painting is on the table.
 These two solutions offer several different benefits and drawbacks:

 Advantages of Repainting

-If your home has a wood or brick exterior, you have the option to paint it any color.
-With a brick exterior, we recommend staining vs. painting.
+If your home has a wood or brick exterior, you can paint it any color.
+However, we recommend staining vs. painting brick exteriors.
 New siding generally gives you fewer options.
 Dark paint colors may harm vinyl or aluminum panels when exposed to sunlight.

 Painting projects typically reach completion sooner than siding replacement.
 This makes the process less disruptive and lets you return to everyday life more swiftly.
 It also reduces the risk that inclement weather will interrupt the work.